DanteLore/dantelore/content/posts/data-engineering-in-real-time.md

 On this plus side, this gives us a database full of up-to-date model data.
 There are downsides though:

-* Because it forms the centre of all live data access, the cache database needs to be *very* fast, which means very large and very expensive.
-* Querying the cache database (for example, to see popular products in the last hour) is the only way to access the live model data, which means we need a technology that supports fast lookup *and* efficient  querying and aggregations.
-* If we choose to periodically offload data to secondary stores, data marts and so on, it just gets us  back to the timing issues we had before.
-Plus the bulk queries to offload data could impact performance.
-* For the customer-based example here, this will work fine - if you're lucky enough to have 50 million customers you can afford a big database.
-However, if you start dealing with real *big data* (like telecoms data), at tens of millions of rows per minute it's  going to blow up.
-* All your business logic is hidden away, and tied to a database schema which you're going to find hard to change!
+<ul><li>Because it forms the centre of all live data access, the cache database needs to be *very* fast, which means very large and very expensive.</li><li>Querying the cache database (for example, to see popular products in the last hour) is the only way to access the live model data, which means we need a technology that supports fast lookup *and* efficient  querying and aggregations.</li><li>If we choose to periodically offload data to secondary stores, data marts and so on, it just gets us  back to the timing issues we had before.
+Plus the bulk queries to offload data could impact performance. </li><li>For the customer-based example here, this will work fine - if you're lucky enough to have 50 million customers you can afford a big database.
+However, if you start dealing with real *big data* (like telecoms data), at tens of millions of rows per minute it's  going to blow up. </li><li>All your business logic is hidden away, and tied to a database schema which you're going to find hard to change!</li></ul>

 ### Kafka, Confluent and the Table/Stream Duality